storuky/map/README.md

   pg_restore -d map_dev db/db.dump
   ```

-Or you own can migrate your database and start seeds.
+Or you can migrate your database and start seeds.
   ```
   bundle
   rake db:create db:migrate db:seed